 - Adaptational Angst Upgrade: Compared to their comic counterparts, they have a very tragic and very horrific backstory which triggers their Start of Darkness.

 - Adaptational Badass: They are a small group of survivors in the comic.
 The show gave them an entire community.

 - Asshole Victim: Tragic backstory aside, they all had it coming.

-- Being Good Sucks/No Good Deed Goes Unpunished: The main reason for their Start of Darkness is because they were invaded and violated by a group of survivors they tried to help.
+- Being Good Sucks/No Good Deed Goes Unpunished: The main reason for their Start of Darkness is that they were invaded and violated by a group of survivors they tried to help.